zacharie410/alma/README.md

 - Deterministic bytecode format for reproducible computation
 - ALMA-script language with macros and conditionals
 - WebAssembly runtime targeting underpowered or distributed devices
+- JS interpreter for in-browser execution of `.alma` scripts

 ## Example ALMA Script